awsdocs/aws-sam-developer-guide/doc_source/sam-resource-function.md

 Creates a Lambda function, IAM execution role, and event source mappings that trigger the function\.

+The [AWS::Serverless::Function](#sam-resource-function) resource also supports the `Metadata` resource attribute, so you can instruct AWS SAM to build custom runtimes required by your application\.
+For more information about building custom runtimes, see [Building Custom Runtimes](building-custom-runtimes.md)\.

 ## Syntax<a name="sam-resource-function-syntax"></a>

 To declare this entity in your AWS SAM template, use the following syntax: